Discover Arion: The Legendary Greek Mythology Winged Horse

 What did Arion look like?

-Arion is sometimes described as having wings.
-In various accounts, he is described as being dark (specifically a midnight blue) and occasionally as fair/pale.
+Arion appears differently across sources.
+He is often described as being dark (specifically a midnight blue), but at other times as white or pale.
 His mane is variously described as dark or fiery red.
 In some accounts, Arion is said to have two hooves and two human feet (both on the right side of his body).

 Arion is associated with: